1jour1vin

 Viticulture

-Long maceration for 8 hours at low temperature before pressing to extract the quintessence of the Rolle's fruity aromas, fermentation in stainless steel vats, developing its richness and complexity.
+A long maceration of 8 hours at a low temperature prior to pressing to extract the full essence of the Rolle's fruity aromas, followed by fermentation in stainless steel tanks, which develops its richness and complexity

 Livestock farming

-4 to 10 months on lees in stainless steel tanks
+4 to 10 months on the lees in stainless steel tanks

 Alcohol content